Mark Allen (snooker player): 2014/2015 season

-In August 2014, he reached the final of the Riga Open but lost 4–3 to Mark Selby.
-Two weeks later Allen won the Paul Hunter Classic defeating Judd Trump 4–2 in the final.
-He advanced to the final of the Shanghai Masters where he was beaten 10–3 by Stuart Bingham.
-At the International Championship, Allen led Mark Williams 7–4 by producing some of his best snooker which included a total of eight breaks above 50.
-However, Williams fought back to lead 8–7 before Allen came from 71–0 down and requiring two snookers to steal the next frame 73–71.
-Williams missed a tricky final red in the decider to allow Allen in to reach the final.
-In this match with Ricky Walden, there were never more than two frames between the players until from 7–7 Walden raced away to take the last three frames and condemn Allen to a second ranking event final defeat of the season.
-Despite taking a 3–0 lead over Rod Lawler with two centuries, Allen was knocked out 6–4 in the third round of the UK Championship.
+In August 2014, he reached the final of the Riga Open but lost 3–4 to Selby.
+Two weeks later Allen won the Paul Hunter Classic defeating Trump 4–2 in the final.
+He advanced to the final of the Shanghai Masters where he was beaten 3–10 by Bingham.
+At the International Championship, Allen overcame Williams to reach the final, where he suffered a defeat to Walden, condemning Allen to a second ranking event final defeat of the season.
+Despite taking a 3–0 lead over Rod Lawler with two centuries, Allen was knocked out 4–6 in the third round of the UK Championship.

-He eliminated John Higgins and Joe Perry both 6–4 to play in the semi-finals of the Masters for the second time.
-Allen won the opening two frames against Shaun Murphy, but then lost six frames in a row.
-The rest of the season would prove to be disappointing for Allen as he couldn't advance beyond the last 16 of any event and after he lost the last five frames against Barry Hawkins in the second round of the World Championship to be beaten 13–11, he stated that the match had summed up his year as he was great in patches but overall came up short.
+Allen eliminated John Higgins and Joe Perry to play in the semi-finals of the Masters for the second time.
+Allen won the opening two frames against Murphy, but then lost six frames in a row to exit the tournament.
+The rest of the season would prove to be disappointing for Allen as he couldn't advance beyond the last 16 of any event and after he lost the last five frames against Barry Hawkins in the second round of the World Championship to be beaten 11–13, he stated that the match had summed up his year as he was great in patches but overall came up short.
 He had not been coached by Terry Griffiths this season and Allen said that he was hopeful his form would improve next year by working with him again.